shabin5785/Golang_notes/Go_2.md

 backslashes.
 They are also useful for HTML templates, JSON literals, command usage messages, and the like, which often extend over multiple lines.

+-Four standard packages are par tic ularly important for manipulat ing str ings: bytes, strings, strconv, and unicode.
+The strings package provides many functions for searching, replacing, comparing, tr imming, splitting, and joining str ings.The bytes package has similar functions for manipulat ing slices of bytes, of typ e []byte, which share some properties with strings.
+The strconv package provides functions for converting boole an, integer, and floating-p oint values to and from their str ing representations, and functions for quoting and unquoting strings.
+The unicode package provides functions like IsDigit, IsLetter, IsUpper, and IsLower for classif ying runes.
+Each function takes a single rune argument and retur ns a boole an.
+Conversion functions like ToUpper and ToLower convert a rune into the given cas e if it is a letter.